OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 	1. Leave the same HTTP headers in place & click the **Execute** button.
 	1. Select the session you just created and click the **Inspectors** tab.
 Notice the request generated a HTTP 403 error with a error message of *Insufficient privileges to complete the operation.*

-In this exercise, you used the raw REST API interface of the Unified API to interact with the different capabilties.
+In this exercise, you used the raw REST API interface of the Unified API to interact with the different capabilities.

 ## Exercise 3: Use the Unified API .NET SDK in an ASP.NET Web Application